 - William Thompson was baptized in 1972 and first began pioneering in 1973.

 - As pioneers, our ministry comes first.
-Although we will be very happy to get to know you a little, we assume that you are not coming here to be baby-sat or toured around by us;
+Although we will be very happy to get to know you a little, we assume that you are not coming here to be baby-sat or toured around by us =D;

 - We do the weekly Bible reading Tuesday and Wednesday nights.
-This is done in French.
+This is done in English.
 If you are here and care to join us for that, you are more than welcome;

 - We hold our family worship night every Friday night.
 We usually do this as a couple as part of our private time together;

 - We are happy to take you to the meetings with us for a small contribution of $3.00US each way.
 However, we attend the meetings in Haitian Creole.
 If you want to attend in English, Russian, Spanish or American Sign Language, you will need to pay a taxi or take the bus.
 (See our FAQ page for more information.)